Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 		_Load balancing endpoint details_

-1. Wait until the endpoint is created, and the load balancing is enabled in both VMs.
+1. Wait until the endpoint is created, and the load balancing is enabled in both virtual machines.

 1. To verify, select the endpoint in the list and click **Edit endpoint**.